-Table 2: List of parties providing assistance to you while in evacuation centres related parties.
+Based on the survey on ways of distribution of aids, most of the aids or consumer goods were distribute directly to the victims.
+There were 76.3% respondents received the aids directly through the related parties.
 Besides that, the distribution through Village Development and Security Committee (JKKK) also comprised of 57.4%, meaning that JKKK also play an important role in distribution of aids where it consisted of half from the total victims.
 Table 3 showed the crosstab between the parties that provided assistance and ways of distributed aids.
 The distribution through the NGO mostly distributed directly to the victims.
 NGO is a non-government organization where all the manpower's are mainly in the nature of volunteer.
 They are not bound with any organization; hence they act individually or in group to distribute the aids.
-The method directly to the victims is the most effective and convenient ways for the volunteer, but some of them also collected the donated items and distribute directly to the victims and then through the JKKK and government.
+The method directly to the victims is the most effective and convenient ways for the volunteer, but some of them also collected the donated items and distribute it through JKKK.
+Moreover, it was also found that most of the parties that provide assistance mostly distribute directly to the victims and then through the JKKK and government.
 All these aids should be distributed immediately after receiving from the related authority.
 The duration of receiving the donated items by the flood victims was depending on their needs and donations received from the public.
 The duration for collecting the donation may take some time before it can distribute to the flood victims.